-The AutoAI graphical tool in Watson Studio analyzes your data and discovers data transformations, algorithms, and parameter settings that work best for your predictive modeling problem.
-AutoAI displays the results as model candidate pipelines ranked on a leaderboard for you to choose from.
+The AutoAI graphical tool analyzes your data and uses data algorithms, transformations, and parameter settings to create the best predictive model.
+AutoAI displays various potential models as model candidate pipelines and rank them on a leaderboard for you to choose from.

 AutoAI data use

 These limits are based on the default compute configuration of 8 CPU and 32 GB.

 - You can upload a file up to 1GB for AutoAI experiments.

 - If you connect to a data source that exceeds 1GB, only the first 1GB of records is used.

 AutoAI time series experiments: